xue2sheng/jsonMock/README.md

 [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux) by [Diego Siqueira](https://github.com/DiSiqueira) makes it easier to serve *FastCGI* requests and [xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema) by [xeipuuv](https://github.com/xeipuuv/gojsonschema) simpilfies *json schema* validations.

+## CMake-based build

+Although usual **golang** commands like *go build* or *go test* can be directly used, a **CMake** project is provided in order to avoid the differencies between **Linux**, **macOS** and **Windows**.

+For example, to build & install everything, server and its tests, take advantage that all the different *make targets* are related.
+So if you ask for installing its tests, all the binaries will be generated:

+    mkdir build && cd build && cmake .. -DJsonMock_TEST=1 && make installJsonMock.test

+But if you're only interested in the bare server in order to deploy it, then just execute the usual command:

+    mkdir build && cd build && cmake .. && make

+See **make help** at that *build* folder to get all the possibilities (all, JsonMock, JsonMock.test, installJsonMock, ...).

 ## Getting a simple mock server to simulate client's behaviour

 ### Curl queries